RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/3_analog_filters_doc.rst

 4. Phase
 ------------
 You likely know what happens if we add a fixed value to a sign function: it shifts left/right by a corresponding amount.
-This shift is known as phase (\phi).
+This shift is known as phase (:math:`\varphi`).

-	.. math:: f(t) = A \cdot sin( 2 \pi \cdot f \cdot t + \phi)
+	.. math:: f(t)=A⋅sin⁡(2\pi \cdot f \cdot t+\varphi)

-If \phi equals \pi/2, sine function transforms into a cosine function.
-If offset value equals 2\pi or a whole multiple of that, function is seemingly unaltered.
+If :math:`\varphi` equals :math:`\pi/2`, sine function transforms into a cosine function.
+If offset value equals :math:`2\pi` or a whole multiple of that, function is seemingly unaltered.

 5. Impedance
 ----------------